Dexter Fletcher: Directing

-Fletcher's debut as a director for a script he co-wrote, Wild Bill, which was released on 20 March 2012.
+Fletcher's debut as a director was for a script he co-wrote, Wild Bill, which was released on 20 March 2012.
 His second film as director is a musical film by Stephen Greenhorn, Sunshine on Leith based around the popular Proclaimers songs which were released on 4 October 2013.
 In 2015, he directed the feature film Eddie the Eagle.
-On 6 December 2017, Fletcher was announced as Bryan Singer's replacement director on the Queen biopic, Bohemian Rhapsody.
-The film was released on 2 November 2018.
+In December 2017, Fletcher was announced as Bryan Singer's replacement director on the Queen biopic Bohemian Rhapsody.
+The film was released in November 2018.
 While Fletcher had helped finish the film, Singer received sole directing credit and he received executive producer credit.
-Fletcher directed the 2019 biopic Rocketman, about the life of Elton John.
+Fletcher directed the 2019 biopic Rocketman about the life and music of Elton John.
 In February 2020, he signed on to direct a reboot of The Saint for Paramount Pictures.
+He also directed the Apple TV+ feature film Ghosted, which was released in April 2023.

 Personal life

-Fletcher was born in Enfield, the youngest of three boys, in North London, and grew up with his brothers in Woodford Green and Palmers Green; his parents were teachers.
+Fletcher was born in Enfield, the youngest of three boys, in north London, and grew up with his brothers in Woodford Green and Palmers Green; his parents were teachers.

-In 1997 he married Lithuanian film and theatre director Dalia Ibelhauptaitė in Westminster.
+In 1997, he married Lithuanian film and theatre director Dalia Ibelhauptaitė in Westminster.
 His best man was fellow actor Alan Rickman.
 Dexter's brothers were also actors; Graham Fletcher-Cook and Steve Fletcher.
 Fletcher is a dual British and Lithuanian citizen, having been granted Lithuanian citizenship in recognition of his work promoting Lithuanian cultural affairs.

-Theft from Buster Edwards

-On 15 June 1991, Fletcher was running along Mepham Street in London, when he scooped up two bunches of nasturtiums valued at £5 from a flower stall belonging to the Great Train Robber, Buster Edwards.
-Edwards declined to chase Fletcher for fear of leaving his stall unattended.
-Fletcher was seen to run onto York Road.
-Edwards reported the theft to the police, identifying his assailant as being "that lad out of The Rachel Papers".
-Fletcher's timing was unlucky because Edwards had seen the film for the first time only days before.
-Fletcher was arrested and charged with theft.

-The following week, Fletcher appeared at Horseferry Road Magistrates' Court and pleaded guilty.
-He was given a conditional discharge for twelve months and ordered to pay £30 costs.
-In mitigation, Fletcher said that the flowers were for his girlfriend and Press Gang co-star Julia Sawalha, but that he had lost his cash card and was therefore unable to obtain funds.
-Fletcher subsequently apologised to and compensated Edwards.